marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Further settings
 ----------------

-On the page assignment and matching you can further choose if the role should be displayed in the header of the participants page and if the internal ID of the participant should be displayed there as well.
+On the page *assignment and matching* you can further choose if the role should be displayed in the header of the participants page and if the internal ID of the participant should be displayed there as well.

 Parameters
 ==========

-Parameters are global variables that can be adjusted in the lecture mode directly before starting the experimenters.
+Parameters are global variables that can be adjusted in the lecture mode directly before starting an experiment.
 You can define parameters to enable adaptation of the game for lecturers without any knowledge of how to edit games.
 You can then play the same game several times with different parameters.
 This feature is very useful if you want to introduce some flexibility in the game.

 .. note:: Parameters are initialized at the start of the game.
 They are read-only.
 They are the same for all participants.